Skip to main content

 Course summary

-The course provides initial teacher preparation for those new to education, with early modules covering teaching, learning, assessment, and curriculum design.
-Later modules focus on course leadership, student retention, and managing complex issues, including fitness to practise.
+If you’re new to teaching, the course gives you a strong introduction to education.
+Early modules cover teaching, learning, assessment, and curriculum design.
+Later modules explore course leadership, student retention, and managing complex issues.
+This includes fitness to practise.

-You’ll explore an area of pedagogical practice in depth through educational research and gain practical experience using our state-of-the-art clinical and simulation facilities, including the Living Lab.
-Guest speakers from diverse academic backgrounds will also share real-world insights to enhance your understanding.
+You’ll also research an area of teaching practice in depth and gain hands-on experience using our clinical and simulation facilities, including the Living Lab.
+Guest speakers from a range of backgrounds will share real-world insights to support your learning.

-On successful completion of the MEd, you’ll be qualified to teach in HE institutions or clinical settings in the public or private sector.
+When you complete the MEd, you’ll be prepared to teach in higher education or clinical settings in both the public and private sectors.

 What you'll study